 Acceptable professional attire for female students:

-Skirt length must be long or approximately at (or just above) the knees.
-Skirt slits must be conservative, and midriffs may not be exposed.
+Skirt and dress lengths must be long or approximately at (or just above) the knees.
+Skirt and dress slits must be conservative, and midriffs may not be exposed.
+No visible straps or cleavage on tops.
 All clothing must be modest.
 Hats are not permitted.

 Acceptable attire for male students: